-1. Notification and Registration.
+1. Notification, Registration and Pre-Approval of Data Flows.
 The law should not require that the Data Protection Authority be notified of a cross-border transfer, or that proposed categories of cross-border transfers be registered with or approved by the Data Protection Authority.

-While, historically, some laws contain such requirements, the trend is moving away from this approach as it is cumbersome and does not enhance privacy compliance.
+While, historically, some laws contain such requirements, the trend is moving away from this approach (including the EU GDPR), as it is cumbersome and does not enhance privacy compliance.
 Many countries now realize that these requirements do not add much to the actual protection of individuals on the ground.
 Also, given the prevalence and volume of global data flows, technology and processes, the enormous administrative burden and costs they impose both on organizations (especially SMEs) and on data protection authorities are not justifiable.